graphcore/examples-utils/examples_utils/notebook_logging/README.md

 ### AWS firehose
 The payloads, once finalised, are uploaded to our database via AWS Firehose.
 The implementation and details behind this are not described here.
-The setup, however, currently relies on AWS keys that are salted and base64 encoded and available in the gcl dataset in paperspace environments.
+The setup, however, currently relies on AWS keys that are salted and base64 encoded and available in the `gcl` dataset in Paperspace environments.
 Once the class is instantiated, it looks for the keys in the dataset, decodes them and then provides them to the `boto3` client.
 After that, payloads are constructed as described above and provided to the `boto3` client, which also requires a firehose stream (provided as a class attribute) and performs the upload.